jbdouz/SOP_project/README.md

 # SOP_project
-Using machine learning to help Security of Payment applicants to better prepare for government adjudication
+Using machine learning to help Security of Payment applicants to better prepare for government adjudication.